Washington Heights Events: October 7–13

 Join the Shorewalkers on a hike to Bear Mountain.

-On this trek, you’ll walk from Battery Park over the George Washington Bridge, down 400 steps and continue along the Palisades.
-Don’t worry, that’s not all in one day: It’s separated into two parts, taking place on Memorial Day and Independence Day.
+Don’t worry, that’s not all in one day: It’s separated into two parts.
+The second takes place on Independence Day.

 Register here.